The U.S. immigration system allows victims of crimes, abuse, natural disasters, or other dangers to apply for humanitarian relief. Learn more here.

-The U.S. immigration system allows victims of crimes, mental or physical abuse, natural disasters, or other types of dangerous situations, apply for humanitarian relief.
+The U.S. immigration system allows victims of crimes, mental or physical abuse, natural disasters, or other types of dangerous situations, to apply for humanitarian relief.
 These benefits allow the applicants and their family members to stay in the United States temporarily or permanently, depending on the circumstances of the case.
 The immigration lawyer Atlanta experts are here to help.

 Some of the Humanitarian benefits available are the following: